dswirtz/UdacityCarND/P4_AdvancedLaneFinding/README.md

 ###5.
 Apply a perspective transform to rectify a binary image ("birds-eye view")

 Using the final masked binary image, I chose 4 source (`src`) points in a trapezoidal fashion followed by 4 destination (`dst`) points that has the shape of a rectangle.
 I warped those points, interpolated linearly, using the functions `cv2.getPerspectiveTransform` and `cv2.warpPerspective`.
+Two very important variables are computed from this step.
+The first is the warp matrix (`M`) which is used to convert the image to the warped, 'birds-eye view'.
+The second is the inverse warp matrix (`Minv`) which will not be used in this step because it is used to convert the warped, polyfill mask back to the original dimensions.
 Continuing with the example in the previous step, below is a picture of the combined masked binary being warped into a 'birds-eye view' of the road.

 ![image](img)